 A: No, the UVC destroys odors as well as the salt in the bottom, and we have an active carbon filter for the exhaust to the fridge, there maybe a faint smell of meat but nothing significant.

-Q: How long doe the dry aging process take?
+Q: How long does the dry aging process take?

 Q: Can the SteakAger be used for charcuterie?